nootanghimire/boilerplate-gen/README.md

 # boilerplate-gen
-Boilerplate generation tool for various tech stacks
+A generic boilerplate generation tool for various tech stacks

 # Setting up
 This need python3 installed, if possible python3.8